jmswaney/thesis/source/16_Vascularization.md

 not significantly smaller than the avascular organoids cultured within the same softwell.
 Upon inspection of the perfused organoids, one large outlier exists, suggesting that the perfused organoids may have not received equal media perfusion.
-Together, these results suggest that the PDMS softwell restricts organoid growth and that there may be some issue with the softwell devices in delivering equal media to all organoids.
+Together, these results suggest that the PDMS softwell may not be suitable for long-term perfusion culture and that there may be some issue with the softwell devices in delivering equal media to all organoids.
 We are currently working to remove PDMS from the culture system and instead use a single 3D printed vascular device to perfuse multiple organoids.
 If unequal perfusion is not an issue in the softwell devices, then material passivation is an option to help rescue organoid growth.

 We then stained the vascularized organoids for markers of apoptosis (PARP), proliferation (Ki-67), and mature neurons (TubB3) to verify that the neural organoid differentiated properly (Figure \ref{Vascularization-6}f).
-Vascularized organoids showed characteristic ventricular zones and positive expression of mature neural markers, such as tubulin-beta3.
+Vascularized organoids showed characteristic ventricular zones and positive expression of mature neural markers, such as tubulin-β3.
 The micro-vessels were surrounded by cells and neuronal projections, and no increase in apoptosis was observed near the micro-vessels as measured by PARP expression.
 Instead, most apoptotic cells were near the core of the organoids and away from the micro-vessels,